-Consumers like to receive promotional products, and as the numbers show, these products can have a big impact on spreading brand awareness and bringing in customers.
+Consumers like to receive promotional products.
+As the numbers show, these products can have a big impact on spreading brand awareness and bringing in customers.
 But how can you ensure that your promotional products will do the same?

 Think usefulness.
-You could come up with a fantastic idea for a promotional product, but if consumers don’t make use of it on a regular basis, its potential impact diminishes.
+You may have a fantastic idea for a promotional product.
+But if consumers don’t make use of it on a regular basis, its potential impact diminishes.
 It’s also important to consider the longevity of the product you’ll give away.
-If it can be used up within a month or two, it’s probably not the best choice for making a significant long-term impact.
+Can it be used up in a month or two?
+Then it’s probably not the best choice for making a significant long-term impact.

-If possible, it’s helpful to give your customers a choice between a few different promotional items, to ensure that the items will actually be used.
+If possible, it’s helpful to give your customers a choice between a few different promotional items.
+This way, you can ensure that the items will actually be used.
 A survey by BPMA found the top four categories of promotional items were: the USB stick, electronic items, writing instruments, and mugs.
 Another way to speak to your customers is to give them an item personalized with their name or business, rather than just your logo.

 Extend Your Advertising Reach

 Promotional products can reach across time and space in ways that other forms of advertising can’t.
-Because consumers tend to keep promotional products around for long periods of time, there is the potential for many more impressions of your brand to be made than would come from a one-time newspaper or digital advertisement.
-A customer could wear your shirt while traveling somewhere outside of your advertising area, giving a new audience exposure to your brand.
+Consumers tend to keep promotional products around for long periods of time.
+This creates the potential to make many more impressions of your brand than would come from a one-time newspaper or digital advertisement.
+Customers could wear your shirt while traveling outside of your advertising area, giving a new audience exposure to your brand.

 And it’s also a good thing if consumers give away promotional items.
-Here’s a bonus statistic: 63% of consumers will pass along promo items they no longer want rather than throwing them away, creating more opportunities for new people to be exposed to your brand and, hopefully, become customers.
+Here’s a bonus statistic: 63% of consumers will pass along promo items they no longer want rather than throwing them away.
+Sharing promo generates opportunities for new people to be exposed to your brand and, hopefully, become customers.

-Giving away a promotional item can be a great way to break the ice with a potential customer in a way that a cold call could never do.
-And, a gift often creates an unspoken obligation on the part of the customer to do business with you; some consumers are even willing to switch to a different brand to receive a promotional gift.
+Gifting a promotional item can be a great way to break the ice with a potential customer in a way that a cold call could never do.
+And, a gift often creates an unspoken obligation on the part of the customer to do business with you.
+Some consumers are even willing to switch to a different brand to receive a promotional gift.
 The relatively small investment you make in creating the product could lead to a valued relationship and a lot of sales from that customer down the road.

-Promotional products are a great way to increase the impact of your advertising, and we’re here to help.
-Contact Paw Print & Mail today to start increasing your brand awareness, or visit our promotional products and branded apparel online store to shop ideas for your company.
+Promotional products are a powerful and effective way to increase the impact of your advertising, and we’re here to help.
+Contact, Sarah, our Promotional Branding Specialist, to start increasing your brand awareness, or visit our promotional products and branded apparel online store to shop ideas for your company.

 Subscribe to our email list so you never miss a post from Paw Print!